-Top Four Benefits for Starting a Business in Vietnam
+Top Four Benefits to Start a Business in Vietnam

 Opening a business in Vietnam may be advantageous for your company based on the following benefits.

 Vietnam’s government has shown significant effort towards improving the country’s economy and society which makes it an ideal spot for businesses to open in.
 Vietnam has the third largest economy in Southeast Asia.
 From January to October 2019, foreign direct investment (FDI) in Vietnam increased from 7.4% to $16.21 billion USD.
 A pro-business government, young demographics, openness to foreign investment, and multiple free trade agreements are all good reasons to start a business in Vietnam.

 Keep reading for the top four benefits of doing business in Vietnam.

 1. Government Support to start a business in Vietnam